jakewhitton/notes/12/3_AP Psychology/2_Research Methodologies/master.md

 ##What is Psychology?

 **Psychology** = study of behavior and mental processes
     - Not explicitly limited to humans; can be any cognitively advanced organism

 Goals of Psychology
     - Describe
-		* HELLO WORLD
     - Explain
     - Predict
     - Control

 Scientific Method
     1. Come up with a **testable** question
         - Must be testable -- if it isn't, it's not science
         - Come up with a hypothesis = an assertion about a phenomenon
     2. Design a study
         - Study must collect data to analyze
         - Data should prove or dispove hypothesis
     3. Analyze data
         - Conclusions come from this analysis
     4. Report Results
         - Publication in a journal

 Theory vs Hypothesis
     - **Theory** = a set of well-supported hypotheses that explain a phenomenon
     - **Hypothesis** = an assertion about a particular aspect of a phenomenon
         * Can be rejected or accepted

 Operational Definition
     - An explicit, well-defined expounding of the procedures in an experiment
     - Important for studies to be repeatable

 Replication
     - a re-do of a study to retest the hypothesis or account for variables not accounted for by the original study

 ##Types of studies

 Case Study
     - An in-depth study of the details of one particular subject
     - Hopefully, findings for the one can be generalized to the population
     - Advantages:
         * A lot of information/data to study
     - Disadvantages:
         * Conclusions cannot necessarily be generalized to others

 Survey
   - A collection of self-reported data from individuals